jnissenbaum18/startrekrewrites/_posts/2021-09-13-voy-neverending-night-1.md

 CHAOTICA instantly recognized his arch-nemesis.
 “Captain Proton.”
 He said derisively

 The heroic Captain Proton stepped forward.
 He wore a brand new bomber jacket, khaki dress pants, a silver jetpack on his back with aviator goggles strapped to his forehead.
-He brandished a bronze tipped Earth standard issue raygun which he leveled at CHAOTICA as he approached.
+He brandished a bronze tipped Earth standard-issue raygun which he leveled at CHAOTICA as he approached.
 “Spaceman First Class, Protector of Earth, Scourge of Intergalactic Evil.”
 He paused to bow his head slightly.
 “At your service.”

 “But I saw you fall into the fiery mouth of that volcano!”
 CHAOTICA barked as he backed away slowly.